1954 Jaguar Mk VII from Australia and New Zealand - Comments

 Occasionally, I've taken again to that long straight road down south.

-I'm pleased to report that the thrill of hitting the ton is just the same, and I swear I can hear behind me, above the noise of the engine, tyres, wind and my own laughter, the excited voices of my mates and of those young girls, who may even be grandmothers now.
+I'm pleased to report that the thrill of hitting the ton is just the same, and I swear I could hear behind me, above the noise of the engine, tyres, wind and my own laughter, the excited voices of my mates and of those young girls, who may even be grandmothers now.

 Like the quality of a fine single malt, some things never change.